lindem/FirstContract/README.md

 - A nicer API might be nice.
 Easier said than done.
 - maybe break out the contract types into other files.
 Not sure yet if that's already worth it; it's not that many yet.
+- allow for proper pre- and postcondition functions when figured out how to integrate them in a way that doesn't look uglier than this API currently looks.
+Yuck.

+## DISCLAIMER

+Of course contracts do not absolve you from eventually writing proper error-checking code.
+It's just a tool, and a easy one to use.
+As the current form of contracts is fairly limited, these things cannot possibly do everything proper aspect-oriented programming can.
+But then, that wasn't the original intent.